Bhutan profile - Media

 Radio broadcasting began in 1973 and the internet arrived in 1999.

 State-funded BBS is the only TV station to broadcast from Bhutanese soil.
-But cable TV thrives, with rival services offering dozens of Indian and international channels.
+But cable TV viewers can choose from Indian and international channels.

 - Bhutan Broadcasting Service (BBS) - state-owned